Rob Bowman (music writer): Career

 Bowman began writing for a music magazine in Toronto in 1971 at the age of 15.

 In 1979 Bowman began teaching part-time at York University in Toronto, where he introduced the study of popular music.
 He also taught part-time at Brock University and George Brown College, beginning in 1987.
 In 1993 he became an assistant professor at York University; three-year later he served as an adjunct professor.
 By 1998 he was director of York's graduate music program.

 Bowman studied the history of the Stax Records label and its artists; he created liner notes for boxed sets of The Complete Stax/Volt Soul Singles.
 In 2003 he wrote a book, Soulsville, U.S.A. – The Story of Stax Records, about the history of the Memphis-based record label.
+This book earned the ASCAP-Deems Taylor Award and the ARSC Award for excellence in music research.

 Bowman won the 1996 Best Album Notes Grammy for his 47,000-word monograph accompanying the 10-CD boxed set of The Complete Stax/Volt Soul Singles, Vol. 3: 1972–1975.
 His fifth Grammy nomination came in 2002 for Best Album Notes for the 4-CD box set The Stax Story, which he also co-produced.

-In the 2000s and 2010s Bowman created the programs for each year's Rock‘N’ Roll Hall of Fame induction ceremony, after interviewing the inductees.
+In the 2000s and 2010s, Bowman created the programs for each year's Rock‘N’ Roll Hall of Fame induction ceremony, after interviewing the inductees.

-Bowman was once again nominated for a Grammy award for his profile of the 1960s transgender R&B and soul singer Jackie Shane, which was included with the double album Any Other Way, a collection of her lesser-known recordings, which was nominated for a Grammy Award for Best Historical Album in 2019.
+Bowman was again nominated for a Grammy award for his profile of the 1960s transgender R&B and soul singer Jackie Shane, which was included with the double album Any Other Way, a collection of her lesser-known recordings, which was nominated for a Grammy Award for Best Historical Album in 2019.
 He also co-produced the album.